aihehuo/aihehuo_mcp/manual_test.md

 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
 - **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All twenty tools, prompts, and resources should be listed in their respective list responses
+- All twenty-one tools, prompts, and resources should be listed in their respective list responses

 ## Content Publishing Tools Comparison